 - Add tomato puree and cook until the puree turns thick and oil separates from the sides of the pan.

-- Add 1 cup water and bring it to boil.
+- Add 1 cup water and bring it to a boil.
 Add salt to taste and continue to boil for another 3 minutes.

 - Now add kodumpuli and boil for another 10 to 15 minutes until the curry turns a little thick.

-- Now add the marinated fish, reduce flame, cover and continue to cook on low flame for about 7 to 10 minutes or until the fish is cooked well.
+- Now add the marinated fish, reduce flame, cover, and continue to cook on low flame for about 7 to 10 minutes or until the fish is cooked well.

 Comments & Reviews